Nebukam/PCGExtendedToolkit/_sources/doc-general/general-concepts.md

 > PCGEx leverages attributes a lot, and doesn't deal too much in properties except for blending.
 {: .comment }

 > Some PCGEx nodes uses attributes to store internal data.
 These are prefixed `PCGEx/`.
-Try not do modify these unless you know exactly what you're doing -- most of them are more complex data stored as `uint64`.
+Try not do modify these unless you know exactly what you're doing -- most of them are data packed inside an `int64`.
 {: .warning }

 ---